-The Commons Library has published a briefing paper which provides information about looking for a missing person and dealing with their property and affairsJump to full report >>
+This Commons Library briefing paper provides information about looking for a missing person, dealing with their property and affairs while they are missing, and applying for a declaration of presumed deathJump to full report >>

 A missing person may be reported to the police.
 In addition, a number of organisations offer assistance in searching for a missing person.

-The Act enables an application to be made to the High Court for a declaration that a missing person, who is thought to have died or who has not been known to be alive for at least seven years, is presumed dead.
+This Act enables an application to be made to the High Court for a declaration that a missing person, who is thought to have died or who has not been known to be alive for at least seven years, is presumed dead.
 Once it can no longer be the subject of an appeal, a declaration is conclusive as to the presumed death and effective for all purposes and against all persons.
 The missing person’s property passes to others and his or her marriage or civil partnership is ended.

 Commons Briefing papers SN04890